FC Bayern Munich: Supporters

-Bayern Munich is also renowned for its well-organised ultra scene.
-The most prominent groups are the Schickeria München, the Inferno Bavaria, the Red Munichs '89, the Südkurve '73, the Munichmaniacs 1996, the Red Angels, and the Red Sharks.
-The ultras scene of Bayern Munch has been recognised for certain groups taking stance against right-wing extremism, racism and homophobia, and in 2014 the group Schickeria München received the Julius Hirsch Award by the DFB for its commitment against antisemitism and discrimination.
+The club's most prominent ultra groups are Schickeria München, Inferno Bavaria, Red Munichs '89, Südkurve '73, Munichmaniacs 1996, Red Angels, and Red Sharks.
+The ultras scene of Bayern Munich has been recognised for certain groups taking stance against right-wing extremism, racism and homophobia, and in 2014 the group Schickeria München received the Julius Hirsch Award by the DFB for its commitment against antisemitism and discrimination.

-FC Bayern Munich are the world's largest football club in terms of members.
-The Red Ladies are Bayern Munich's first and only international all-female supporter club with over 200 members.
-They are known for being super fans and creating a safe community for women to talk about the club.

 Stern des Südens is the song which fans sing at FCB home games.
-In the 1990s they also used to sing FC Bayern, Forever Number One.
-Another notable song is Mia San Mia (Bavarian for "we are who we are") which is a famous motto of the club as well.
-A renowned catchphrase for the team is "Packmas" which is a Bavarian phrase for the German "Packen wir es", which means "let's do it".
-The team's mascot is called "Berni" since 2004.
+In the 1990s, they also used to sing FC Bayern, Forever Number One.
+Another notable song is Mia San Mia (Bavarian for "we are who we are"), which is a well-known motto of the club as well.
+A renowned catchphrase for the team is "Packmas", which is a Bavarian phrase for the German "Packen wir es", which means "let's do it".
+The club's mascot is an anthropomorphic bear named "Berni" since 2004.

-The club also has a number of high-profile supporters, among them Pope Benedict XVI, Boris Becker, Wladimir Klitschko, Horst Seehofer and Edmund Stoiber, former Minister-President of Bavaria.
+The club also has had a number of high-profile supporters, among them Pope Benedict XVI, Boris Becker, Wladimir Klitschko, Horst Seehofer and Edmund Stoiber, former Minister-President of Bavaria.